How To Hire a Ghostwriter: A 10-Step Guide

 First Off, What Is a Blog Ghostwriter?

 Traditionally, blog ghostwriters publish posts on behalf of an individual or business, emulating the desired voice.
-Ghostwriters speak as a direct ambassador of the blog’s named author and do not receive a byline, distinguishing this type of creator from other freelance writers.
+Ghostwriters speak as direct ambassadors of the blog’s named author and do not receive a byline, distinguishing this type of creator from other freelance writers.
 The term “ghostwriter” may seem intimidating, but it is simply a type of writer who doesn’t require you to post their name on the work they create.

 If you’re not already supporting your brand or business with a blog, what are you waiting for?
 With a clear, goal-driven content marketing plan, you can establish a reputation as a thought leader within your niche.
-Hiring ghostwriters for your blogs can help you educate your audience about your offerings, create a body of work for your brand, build trust with potential clients and even increase your website traffic and search engine rankings.
+Hiring a ghostwriter for your blog can help you educate your audience about your offerings, create a body of work for your brand, build trust with potential clients and even increase your website traffic and search engine rankings.
 High-quality blog content can also attract potential partners who can support and help grow your business.

 Ghostwriting is an established form of content creation used by small and large businesses all over the world.
-When you work with ghostwriters for blogs, you can take advantage of benefits such as:
+When you work with ghostwriters, you can take advantage of benefits such as:

 - An authentic brand voice that accurately reflects your tone, style and message

 - The ability to hit the ground running with regularly published, high-quality content that supports both your marketing goals and your readers’ needs

 - SEO expertise, including agility incorporating keywords seamlessly into content